alexjin9888/llm-benchmark/writeup/report.md

 # Report

-## Task 1 Analysis of Grok's Performance on the Benchmark
+## Introudction: Task 1 Analysis of Grok's Performance on the Benchmark

 ### Benchmark selection